St Vincent's Hospital

 St Vincent’s Hospital is a major public hospital and a principal referral hospital situated in the city of Sydney.
 It has a long-standing reputation for treating the highest acuity and complex patient loads and attracts referrals from across the state as well as nationally.
 St Vincent’s is a teaching hospital for the University of New South Wales & the University of Notre Dame, and also has academic associations with the Australian Catholic University, Sydney University and the University of Technology, Sydney, amongst others.

-- Intensive Care (up to 6 months)
+- Intensive Care (6 months)

 - Anaesthetics (3 months)